silentworks/modx-devops/README.md

 vagrant up
 ```

+You can now navigate to http://192.168.33.121/manager in your web browser.

-#### Step 3
+#### Step 4

-Once all this is done and the Vagrant box is up and running, you will need to ssh into the box and start using the grunt workflow.
+ssh into the box and start using the grunt workflow.

 ```bash
 vagrant ssh